-Stress Test Result Action Plan Responsibility Reduction in premium by A monthly analysis is provided whereas actual volumes are Finance 10% in Year 1 compared to the Business plan.
-Any variances are Department (Stress test) investigated by car registrations, finance and insurance Company remains with a penetration in order to understand the reason for such comfortable cover position deviation.
-These will be highlighted to management and when required a revised Business plan will be prepared including new scenarios.
-A drop in volumes will consequently Reduction in premium in result in lower premium.
-The ultimate effect would be lower Year 1 profits generated by the Company.
-(Reverse Stress test) Company remains with a comfortable cover position Commission increase to If a global commission increase were to occur, the Board must Board of Directors 45% for CPI in Germany in take immediate strategic actions to improve the Solvency Year 1. situation of the Company.
-The following actions may be taken: (Stress Test) Cease business in a particular country if absolutely Company remains with a required. comfortable cover position.
-2. Reconsider the viability of PSA Life Insurance as a Maltese Company, reconsidering the re domiciliation of the Company if necessary.
-Overall commission 3.
-Increasing the premium to the end customer so that increase in Year 1. the technical result remains unchanged.
-(Reverse Stress Test) 4.
-Implement actions to increase sales.
-Company falls below the · target risk appetite.
-Deathless of E. J. As ETD and all the sections of the section of the s Fig Doubling of Early An ETR analysis is performed monthly whereas the actual ETR Finance Termination Rate in Year 1 is compared to budget month by month by production year Department (Stress test) and type of product.
-Variances are then reported during Company remains with a committees. comfortable cover position Increase in Fault Increase in Early Termination Rate in Year 1 (Reverse Stress test) Company remains with a comfortable cover position
+Stress Test Result Action Plan Responsibility Reduction in premium by A monthly analysis is provided whereas actual volumes are Finance Department 10% in all years. compared to the Business plan.
+Any variances are (Stress test) investigated by car registrations, finance and insurance Company remains with a penetration in order to understand the reason for such comfortable cover position deviation.
+These will be highlighted to management and when required a revised Business plan will be prepared Reduction in premium in including new scenarios.
+A drop in volumes will Year 1 consequently result in lower premium.
+The ultimate effect (Reverse Stress test) would be lower profits generated by the Company.
+Company remains with a comfortable cover position Communication to constant If a placed association in our and the second U.S. Decad of Discrete Commission increase to If a global commission increase were to occur, the Board Board of Directors 45% in Germany in all must take immediate strategic actions to improve the years.
+Solvency situation of the Company.
+The following actions (Stress Test) may be taken: Company remains with a Cease business in a particular country if absolutely comfortable cover required. position.
+2. Reconsider the viability of Stellantis Life Insurance as a Maltese Company, reconsidering the re domiciliation of the Company if necessary.
+3. Increasing the premium to the end customer so that the technical result remains unchanged.
+4. Implement actions to increase sales.
+Increase in cancellation An ETR analysis is performed monthly whereas the actual Finance Department rate: ETR increase in year ETR is compared to budget month by month by production - mande Department 1. year and type of product.
+Variances are then reported (Reverse stress test) during committees.
+Company remains with a comfortable cover position.

-Reduction of market value of investments by 20% in Year 1 (Stress test) Company remains with a comfortable cover position.
-This scenario is likely to happen due to the current economic situation impacted by the pandemic.
+Reduction in market value This scenario is likely to happen due to the current Finance Department of investments in Year 1 economic situation impacted by the high interest rate / Investment (Reverse Stress test) environment.
+Committee Company falls below the target risk appetite.
 The Company exercises a monthly set of controls to monitor the investments portfolio.
 In the event there is a material decrease in the market value of the investments a decision would be taken by the Investment Committee which could include the disposal of the investments impacted to limit the loss incurred.
-Finance Department / Investment Committee Mortality rate increase in Year 1 (Stress test) Company remains with a comfortable cover position.
-Mortality rate increase in Year 1 (Reverse Stress test) Company falls below the target risk appetite.
-There are controls in place both from the back office at the Banking JVs and also quarterly detective controls are done by the Statistical department to make sure that all policies satisfy the underwriting eligibility conditions.
-Furthermore, an age-cohort analysis report is updated on a monthly basis, by the Statistical Department to monitor the average age of the portfolio as well as analysing the policies and claims per age-cohort.
-Technical Committee GDPR fine in Year 1.
-(Reverse Stress test) Company falls below the target risk appetite.
+Mortality rate increase by 5 years for all clients (Stress test) Company remains with a comfortable cover position.
+Increase in mortality rate in Year 1 (Reverse Stress test) Company falls below the target risk appetite.
+There are controls in place both from the back office at the Banking JVs and also quarterly detective controls are done by the Technical department to make sure that all policies satisfy the underwriting eligibility conditions.
+Furthermore, an age-cohort analysis report is updated on a monthly basis, by the Technical Department to monitor the average age of the portfolio as well as analysing the policies and claims per age-cohort.
+Technical Committee Cyber Risk: €10m GDPR fine, Doubling of ETR, Increase in CAPEX by €2M (Stress test) Company will fall below the regulatory limit and becomes insolvent.
+GDPR fine in year 1 (Reverse Stress test) Company will fall below the target risk appetite.
 An external DPO was appointed to provide guidance to Compliance with regards to GDPR monitoring and controls.
 Moreover, additional controls imposed by the Group are also being followed.
 Data Protection Officer